 At least one hour of face-to-face supervision per week is provided by senior staff.
 All trainees are required to audiotape their sessions and to submit tapes to their supervisor.
 Supervision includes client case conceptualization and management, exploration of therapeutic relationship dynamics, and treatment planning.

 Trainees will meet twice per month for case conferences.
 Each trainee will be required to present two formal case presentations.
 Additional time is allocated for informal discussion of cases and other training issues.

 Training seminars are also held twice per month.
 These seminars incorporate topics of special interest to students as well as a selection of established topics.
-For example, intake and progress note writing, suicide assessment and intervention, as well as career assessment.
+For example, ethics, multicultural counseling, theory, and career assessment.
 Seminars may include presentations by CCS staff and outside experts in the topic.

 Trainees will have the opportunity to be involved in facilitating outreach programs on various topics, as well as to consult with faculty and staff on varying issues.
 Examples of typical outreach programs include anxiety and depression screening, health and wellness fairs, eating disorders awareness week activities, and career workshops for orientation classes.

 Career Links is a special program within Counseling and Career Services that provides support to low- to moderate- income single parents and/or displaced homemakers.
 Trainees with a specific interest in this population may choose to include Career Links clients on their caseload.
 (Co-facilitating a Career Links support group is also an option.)